DUNA-E-Commmerce/deuna-sdk-android/README.md

                 }
             }
             onClose = {
-                // the chekout view was closed
+                // the checkout view was closed
             }
         }